There’s a reason we don’t call it the megaverse, the pluriverse or superspace… because it’s Michael Moorcock’s multiverse.

 Q, as they say, ED.

-Another day I might also look at how DC dodged this bullet not once but twice; in the 1970s their Claw the Unconquered comic only shamelessly ripped off the Multiverse notion, without allowing any actual infiltration by the Real Thing.
+Another day I might also look at how DC dodged this bullet not once but twice; in 1976 their Claw the Unconquered comic (no.7, cover-dated May-June) only shamelessly ripped off the Multiverse notion, without allowing any actual infiltration by the Real Thing.

 That’s enough of that.
 Appendix 5 was really just an excuse for some pictures.* You knew that.